 OpinionEditorial amNewYork endorses Thomas DiNapoli for comptroller Thomas DiNapoli, Democratic candidate for New York State comptroller, discusses his achievements in the office.
 "What's key about the comptroller's office is stability and consistency, because we are very fundamental to the operations of state government," he says.
-By THE EDITORIAL BOARD October 30, 2014 4:20 PM Print Share fbShare Tweet gShare Email In nearly eight years as New York State comptroller, Thomas DiNapoli has been steady, competent and conscientious.
+By THE EDITORIAL BOARD October 30, 2014 4:20 PM Print Share fbShare Tweet Email In nearly eight years as New York State comptroller, Thomas DiNapoli has been steady, competent and conscientious.
 The Democrat has done the job well despite difficult times.
 In 2008, his second year in the job, the real estate and stock markets collapsed.
 The massive retirement fund for public workers of which he is the sole trustee hemorrhaged money.
 DiNapoli, 60, well-respected after decades in public service, was a reassuring presence.
 Today the fund is 92 percent funded, with $182 billion in assets -- among the best in the nation.
 DiNapoli's challenger is Robert Antonacci II, 49, the Republican comptroller of upstate Onondaga County.
 His resume doesn't match DiNapoli's record.
 DiNapoli has done a fine job, and worked on several public corruption probes with prosecutors.
 Doing more and aiming at tougher NYC targets would be great additions to his portfolio. amNewYork endorses DiNapoli.
-By THE EDITORIAL BOARD Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By THE EDITORIAL BOARD Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.